It can be really frustrating when babies get fussy in the evening for no reason at all especially when they were all calm and jovial during the day.

 10. Let your partner or someone else help you with the baby so that you can also relax.

 For how long do babies get fussy in the evening?

 Evening fussing and crying does not last forever.
 Majority of babies outgrow the inconsolable crying bouts by five months.

-This however may seem like a long time but after the first three months, it becomes easier for you.
-This is because you are now at a better position to understand your baby’s likes and dislikes, what irritates them or makes them more agitated, and things that make them excited.
+This, however, may seem like a long time but after the first three months, it becomes easier for you.
+This is because you are now in a better position to understand your baby’s likes and dislikes, what irritates them or makes them more agitated, and things that make them excited.

 When should I see a doctor?

 At times, the fussing and crying may become too much to the point that it is crucial to see a doctor.
 Therefore, you should immediately see a doctor if;